ManishGihub/HTML_Portpholio/README.md

 # HTML_Portpholio
-This is my portpholio website made using html.
+This is my portfolio website made using HTML.

+Click here to see the website <a href="https://manishgihub.github.io/HTML_Portpholio/>Click Here</a>